elfrances/whatsOnFulGaz/README.md

 # Example 5

-Download the 1080p video file of each of the rides filmed by Rob Bennett in France (showing the file download progress), and store them in the D:\FulGaz\Videos folder:
+Download the 1080p video file of each of the rides filmed by Rob Bennett in France (showing the file download progress), and store them in the folder D:\FulGaz\Videos:

 ```
 $ ./whatsOnFulGaz --contributor bennett --country france --get-video 1080 --download-progress --download-folder /cygdrive/d/FulGaz/Videos/